-Front and Palmer Wedding: Marina and Julia
+Front and Palmer wedding in Philadelphia: Marina and Julia

 Marina and Julia wanted their wedding in Philadelphia to be a “fun, beautiful, and true to us” experience, and they thought through every detail of their wedding locations and activities with tremendous care.
 All of that planning paid off.
 Their wedding was utterly unique and one of the most heartfelt celebrations Kyo has photographed.